 Heirloom is a must if you’re looking for a vegetarian menu and an atmosphere that perfectly blends homestyle comfort with modern yum.
 That, or if you’re just looking for organically-sourced food that you can feel good about.
 Heirloom calls itself a casual dining spot, but their carefully-crafted dishes like the Avocado Benedict (hello, brunch menu) and the wholesome Brassica Bowl have a serious gourmet flare — all without the price tag.
-They’ve got two awesome locations, one in South Granville and the other in Ambleside, plus a juice bar.
+They’ve got two awesome restaurants locations, one in South Granville and the other in Ambleside, plus a juice bar.
 Try them all!

 When the food is prepared from scratch daily and the restaurant is the brainchild of a Top Chef Canada contestant, the fact that it is also healthy and locally sourced makes it a true unicorn.
 Fable gets its name from the farm-to-table concept (get it?), and the Kitsilano bistro is known to change its menu with seasons to ensure the quality of its locally-sourced ingredients.
 It doesn’t get better than that.

 Field & Social offers one thing and one thing only: deliciously-crafted salads.
-One visit to this downtown eatery will have you saying “no” to bland salads forever.
+One visit to either of their eateries will have you saying “no” to bland salads forever.
 That’s because all of their salads are made with fresh, local ingredients.
 And because they’re quick to dish, Field & Social makes healthy eating possible, even when you’re on the go (thank you, online ordering).
 FYI: Field & Social is only open during weekdays, making it a great option for your lunch hour.

 Nestled into the corner of Jervis and Robson, Forage is a West End staple that’s focus is on sustainable dining.
 Because, when it comes to healthy eating, you can’t get much better than locally-sourced foods.
 And Forage pulls together ingredients from all over BC, bringing out the best flavour from each item.
 Come for their family-style plates and come back again for the brunch — you will not be disappointed.

 One part fitness studio, one part kitchen, and one part shop, Kitsilano’s TurF is known for its community of people passionate about good living.
 But if you’re reading this post, you’re here for the food.
-TurF’s food philosophy is simple — good, wholesome, eco-conscious dishes.
-Toasts, salads, bowls, mains—eat in or take out, TurF makes it easy to fuel your body all day long.
+TurF’s food philosophy is simple, only crafting good, wholesome, eco-conscious dishes.
+Toasts, salads, bowls, mains—eat in or take out—TurF makes it easy to fuel your body all day long.

 Who says fast food can’t be healthy?
 Certainly not SMAK, a good-for-you fast food concept that’s all about creating delicious and nutritious meals to-go.
 Grab a green detox juice, a power smoothie and pair it with an avocado breakfast sandwich to get your day started on the right foot.
 Then, circle back during lunch to hit up their build-your-own-bowl station.
 The best part about this fast-casual eatery nestled in the downtown core on West Pender (and also on Granville St. and Howe St.) is that everything on the menu is made with locally-sourced ingredients when possible.
 Oh, and they’ve got plenty of gluten-free dishes, too!